wasp-lang/wasp/web/versioned_docs/version-0.14.0/data-model/operations/queries.md

 import { getFoo } from 'wasp/server/operations'
 ```

-On the the client, the Query expects
+On the client, the Query expects

 </TabItem>
 <TabItem value="ts" label="TypeScript">